 Safety of Principal - All investments shall be of high-quality securities with no perceived default risk.
 Market price fluctuations will however occur.
+By managing the weighted average days to maturity for the Operating Fund portfolio to less than 180 days and restricting the maximum allowable maturity to three years, the price volatility of the overall portfolio will be minimized.
 Strict monitoring of the creditworthiness of the portfolio will minimize the overall market risk of the portfolio.